Tyger Drew-Honey

 Lindzi James Tyger Drew-Honey (born 26 January 1996) is an English actor and television presenter.
-He is best known for his role as Jake Brockman in the British sitcom Outnumbered, Citizen Khan as Richard Scab before later appearing in Horrid Henry: The Movie and the television series Cuckoo.
+He is best known for his role as Jake Brockman in the British sitcom Outnumbered, in Citizen Khan as Richard Scab before later appearing in Horrid Henry: The Movie and the television series Cuckoo.

 Early life

-Tyger Drew-Honey is the son of pornographic film stars Ben Dover and Linzi Drew.
-He was educated at Danes Hill School, in Oxshott, followed by Epsom College.
+Tyger Drew-Honey is the son of actors Ben Dover and Linzi Drew.
+He was educated at Danes Hill School, Oxshott, in Surrey followed by Epsom College.

 Career

 Acting and presenting

 Between 2007 and 2016, Drew-Honey played Jake Brockman in the British sitcom Outnumbered.
 Other appearances have included The Armstrong & Miller Show and Doctors.
 He co-presented the CBBC series Friday Download from 2011 until 2012.
 He played Mr. Lovett in The Ministry of Curious Stuff for CBBC and the role of Dylan in the BBC Three sitcom Cuckoo (2012–2019).

 He has done more than 200 voiceovers for television and radio, including for Red Bull and Dell, and was the voice of Lester Large in the children's animated series The Large Family.
 He was a presenter on the CBBC show Friday Download.

 In 2014, Drew-Honey started presenting his own documentary series on BBC Three called Tyger Takes On..., presenting on pornography, the "perfect body", love, sexuality, and sexism.
 In this series he stated that he might be bisexual, clarifying his belief in a sexuality spectrum where he is not entirely straight.

 In 2015, Drew-Honey appeared in the four-part series 24 Hours in the Past, along with five other celebrities, to experience what life was like in Victorian Britain.
 He also had guest roles in Citizen Khan, Midsomer Murders, and Death in Paradise.
 In 2016, he took part in the E4 dating series Celebs Go Dating.
 In 2018, he co-presented Episode 33 of The Calum McSwiggan Show on FUBAR Radio.

 Drew-Honey has also appeared in a number of driving and car maintenance videos.